run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

     * Researcher containers: The Researcher's containers need to be able to access data from any machine in a uniform way, to access training data and code as well as save checkpoints, weights, and other machine-learning-related artifacts.
     * The Run:ai system needs to save data on a storage device that is not dependent on a specific node.

-    Typically, this is achieved via Network File Storage (NFS) or Network-attached storage (NAS).
+    Typically, this is achieved via Kubernetes Storage class  based on Network File Storage (NFS) or Network-attached storage (NAS).

 * __Docker Registry:__ With Run:ai, Workloads are based on Docker images.
 For container images to run on any machine, these images must be downloaded from a docker registry rather than reside on the local machine (though this also is [possible](../../../researcher-setup/docker-to-runai/#image-repository)).
 You can use a public registry such as [docker hub](https://hub.docker.com/){target=_blank} or set up a local registry on-prem (preferably on a dedicated machine).
 Run:ai can assist with setting up the repository.